|30/07/21 – 31/07/21||Two days: Friday and Saturday (Property Pathways)||£500||Book now|

 Graduate/already working in the field.

 The standard course fee is indicated at the top of this page.
-If a course has any discounted fees available (eg for early-bird booking, alumni or students) these will be clearly outlined on the booking website.
+If a course has any discounted fees available (such as for early-bird booking, alumni or students) these will be clearly outlined on the booking website.

 As an educational institution fees for our open short courses do not attract VAT.